Unit 1: Foundations of Longevity Coaching¶

 Marcus: "Meetings running late, mostly.
 And when I'm traveling, I just crash at the hotel."

-Coach: "So we need travel-specific strategies.
-What if we made the walk shorter but more consistent?
-Five minutes instead of ten, something you could do even in a hotel hallway?"
+Coach: "Got it.
+In that case, we probably need travel-specific strategies, not more willpower.
+What if we made the walk shorter but more consistent, like five minutes instead of ten, so you could do it even in a hotel hallway?"

 Marcus: "That sounds almost too easy."

-Coach: "Easy is the point right now.
-We're building the pattern.
-Once walking is automatic, we can make it longer.
-Would you be willing to try that for Month 2?"
+Coach: "Easy is the point right now, because we’re building the pattern first, and once walking feels more automatic, we can start nudging the duration up.
+Would you be willing to try five minutes for Month 2?"

 Marcus: "Yeah, I can do five minutes."

-Coach: "Good.
-And I want to add one more thing this month: a 5-minute breathing practice before bed.
-It'll help with sleep quality and stress.
-You in?"
+Coach: "Sounds good, five minutes it is, and since that feels doable, I want to add one more small thing this month: a 5-minute breathing practice before bed to help with sleep quality and stress.
+Are you in?"

 Marcus: "Let's do it."